bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-static-analysis-check.md

-and `BaseDefinition` a `CXXRecordDecl` pointing to the declaration of a base class. `UserData` can point to something we could use to pass additional information along.
+and `BaseDefinition` a `CXXRecordDecl` pointing to the declaration of a base class. `UserData` can point to something we could use to pass additional information along[^1].
 With `AllowShortCircuit = true` the callback will be called for all bases as long the callback returns `true`; for `AllowShortCircuit = false` all bases would be walked.
 If the class has no bases `CXXRecordDecl::forallBases` returns `false`.

+[^1]: In the development version clang-3.8 the signature changed and `UserData`
+    got dropped,

+        bool CXXRecordDecl::forallBases(ForallBasesCallback *BaseMatches, bool AllowShortCircuit = true)

+    Now `ForallBasesCallback` is a callable taking a `const CXXRecordDecl*` as only argument.
+To pass additional data along one can explicitly (and in a type-safe manner) capture data with a lambda closure.

 We can use this to recursively walk the tree of bases.
 We will pass a pointer to `method` as `Userdata` to perform checks on the name.
 Inside